Jasus edwardsii: Size

-Maximum total body length is 58 cm (males), and 43 cm (females); maximum carapace lengths 23.5 cm (males), 18 cm (females); minimum legal carapace lengths 10 cm (males), and 9 cm (females).
+Maximum total body length is 58 cm (males), and 43 cm (females); maximum carapace lengths 23.5 cm (males), 18 cm (females); minimum legal carapace lengths vary depending on location.
+In some areas, Jasus edwardsii are frequently harvested weighing over 4.5kg.

+As food

+Jasus edwardsii is prized by consumers in Oceania, China and South-East Asia for its sweet, succulent flesh.
+Like true lobster, it can be served boiled, steamed, grilled or raw.
+A$250 million worth are harvested every year in Australia alone.

 Aquaculture

 The potential for Jasus edwardsii to become an aquaculture species in New Zealand is high.
 Although not commercially farmed yet, this species of lobster has a wild seed stock available and already some commercial companies are harvesting and on growing this seed stock.
-The National Institute of Water and Atmospheric Research (NIWA) has reared individuals from egg to adult, showing that it is possible to grow this species in captivity, although it takes between 200–400 days to reach maturity.
+The National Institute of Water and Atmospheric Research (NIWA) has reared individuals from egg to adult, showing that it is possible to grow this species in captivity, although it takes between 200 and 400 days to reach maturity.

 This species is also a potential aquaculture species in Australia.
 There is already a well established export of wild rock lobster from Australia, especially Southern Australia which currently lands just over 3000 tonnes a year.
 An aquaculture of this species would serve to bulk up the wild catch and add value with high quality grown lobsters.

 South Australia currently does have limited aquaculture of Jasus edwardsii, keeping legal sized individuals from the fishery in cages in Kangaroo Island to make them available in the off season, ensuring a year-round supply to market, although no aquaculture from juveniles or eggs is done yet.